-There’s an element of our psychology that connects through all that we do, an integral, organic essence that carries forward, zigzagging as a dramatic line chart, dotted at significant events across the years of a lifetime.
-The y-axis, naturally, indicates emotional impact.
+There’s an element of our psychology that runs through everything we do — an integral, organic essence that zigzags like a dramatic line chart, dotted with significant events over the course of a lifetime.
+The y-axis naturally represents emotional impact.

-In our early years, this line may look quite erratic, rising and falling to extremes in amplitude; initially violent as an earthquake, gradually leveling off as we mature and develop a certain temperament.
-To every lifetime is allocated an array of upsets and disruptions to weather and endure.
-All along the road to ultimate knowing (some call it “death”) is discovery, emergence and origination — coupled with wisdom, experience and intelligence.
+In our early years, this line may appear quite erratic, rising and falling to extremes in amplitude, initially violent as an earthquake, before gradually leveling off as we mature and develop a temperament.
+Every lifetime is allotted an assortment of upheavals and disruptions to weather and endure.
+Discovery, emergence, and origination, as well as wisdom, experience, and intelligence, are present along the path to ultimate knowing (which some refer to as “death”).

-What this immediately signals for me is an “able-bodied” perspective; the common practice that we, the majority, have of attempting a healthy, self-limiting, or regimented behavior.
-We may indeed have the ability (capability or potential) to be and do anything, but we most certainly do not have the capacity to do it all.
-For Haben, her so-called disabilities act as a powerful focusing lens, enabling her with the will, energy and discipline to push herself, and undoubtedly those around her, to embrace the struggle and use it to propel themselves toward their desires in life, unapologetically.
-We humans need something to push against, a contrast (or conflict, within or without), to help us define our choices and motivations; to push us to discern and distill a richer meaning in life.
+This immediately signals to me an “able-bodied” perspective — the common practice of the majority of us attempting a healthy, self-limiting, or regimented behavior.
+We may have the ability (or potential) to be and do anything, but we almost certainly do not have the capacity to do everything.
+Haben views her so-called disabilities as a powerful focusing lens, providing her with the will, energy, and discipline to push herself, and undoubtedly those around her, to embrace the struggle and use it to propel themselves unapologetically toward their goals in life.
+We humans require something to push against — a contrast or conflict — to help us define our choices and motivations, to push us to discern and distill a deeper meaning in life.
 Jordan Peterson has a lot to say about this.

-Whether it’s something we were born with (or without), a traumatic or joyful instigating event or environment — or a theme that develops simply by following your feet and living life out in the open — look for the question that is hiding behind your causal and reactive behaviors; so to better understand yourself, allow that awareness to make clearer the next steps toward your best life.
+Whether it’s something we were born with (or without), a traumatic or joyful initiating event or environment, or a theme that emerges simply by following your feet and living life in the open, look for the question hiding behind your causal and reactive behaviors.
+Allow that awareness to help you better understand yourself and determine the next steps toward living your best life.

-Your through line is that guiding, gentle hand.
-It’s an emotional, energetic, unconscious bias that is always with you.
-When acknowledged and consciously oriented toward, it can reframe and enrich both the mundane and the magnificent.
+Your through line represents that guiding, gentle hand.
+It is an emotional, energetic, unconscious bias that you carry with you at all times.
+When acknowledged and consciously focused on, it has the potential to reframe and enrich both the mundane and the magnificent.